vocaltract/learning-manual/LaTeX/install.md

 ## Configure the VScode
     Install the LaTeX Workshop extension.
-    Invoke the shortcut with Ctrl-Shift-P.
+    Invoke the shortcut Ctrl-Shift-P.
-    Type settings.json and switch into the settings.json file.
+    Type:    settings.json     and switch into the settings.json file.
     Substitute the content of the file with the following content.